alex-chiu/RevengeOfTheBlade/Bugs.md

 - SFX:
     - Target hit
 - background
+- Add story details (DONE)

 Platforms
 - Push the character when moving left/right
 - Player arm/attack sprites don't move with the platform when a player stands on them
-- Platforms can push the character into the ground/obstacles
+- Platforms can push the character into the ground (FIXED) / other platforms (PENDING)

 Stage 1
 - Pterodactyl animation rapidly switches back and forth when on top of character